chris-prener/censusxy/index.md

 The `censusxy` package is designed to provide easy access to the [U.S. Census Bureau Geocoding Tools](https://geocoding.geo.census.gov/geocoder/) in `R`. `censusxy` has also been developed specifically with large data sets in mind - only unique addresses are passed to the API for geocoding.
 If a data set exceeds 1,000 unique addresses, it will be automatically subset into appropriately sized API calls, geocoded, and then put back together so that a single object is returned.
 There is also support for parallel processing of requests, which can significantly shorten the time it takes to batch geocode large numbers of addresses.

+`censusxy` is described in a 2021 paper in [*Transactions in GIS*](https://onlinelibrary.wiley.com/doi/abs/10.1111/tgis.12741) by Chris and Branson - please cite the paper if you use `censusxy` in your work!

 ## What's New in v1.0.2.9000?
-* `censusxy` now supports parallelization on Windows (macOS and Linux had support for this since `v1.0.0`), thanks to a PR from [Christopher Kenny](https://github.com/christopherkenny)
+* `censusxy` now supports parallelization on Windows (macOS and Linux had support for this since `v1.0.0`), thanks to a PR from [Christopher Kenny](https://github.com/christopherkenny), and an error that cropped up with macOS 12.4 when submitting requests for parallel processing is addressed
-* `censusxy` is described in a 2021 paper in [*Transactions in GIS*](https://onlinelibrary.wiley.com/doi/abs/10.1111/tgis.12741) - please cite the paper if you use `censusxy` in your work
 * `R` version 3.4 is now the minimum version supported
 * We've made some internal changes to ensure that API issues fail gracefully and to improve the documentation